tskit-dev/tskit/docs/metadata.rst

-Perhaps the simplest example is to allow a single metadata string to be associated with a tskit entity such as a node).
+Perhaps the simplest example is to allow a single metadata string to be associated with a tskit entity, such as a node.
 This can be done using the metadata schema ``{"codec": "json", "type": "string"}``

 .. code-block:: python